 Images are everything

 Visuals are vital if you want your content to be seen, ensuring that your social posts are as engaging as possible.
-According to this study by Microsoft, the average human attention span is just eight seconds – so use visuals instead of text wherever possible to draw people in.
+According to a 2015 study by Microsoft (no longer available online), the average human attention span is just eight seconds – so use visuals instead of text wherever possible to draw people in.
 Gorgeous, valuable and memorable content and attractive post images are a proven way to up engagement across social media regardless of platform.
 In fact, tweets with images receive 150 per cent more retweets, according to Buffer, so ensure you are using them as much as possible.

 Has it made a difference?

 You’ve been posting regularly across relevant social channels, sharing news, interacting with customers and building excellent relationships with influencers – now you need to analyse the data.
 Mentions, retweets, increased followers, link clicks and reach are metrics that can be used to see the effects of social media on your brand awareness, but how you gauge success depends on what you set out to achieve.
 Chapter 4 of our guide to boosting brand awareness gives great insight into how you could measure this.